-Figure 3.1 Pass Periodic Copies Of Routing Table To Neighbor Routers And Accumulate Distance Vector
+Figure 2.1 Pass Periodic Copies of Routing Table to Neighbor Routers and Accumulate

-3.2 How Distance-Vector Protocols Exchange Routing Tables
+How Distance-Vector Protocols Exchange Routing Tables

 Each router that uses distance-vector routing begins by identifying its own neighbors.
-In the Figure, the interface that leads to each directly-connected network is shown as having a distance of 0.
-As the distance-vector network discovery process proceeds, routers discover the best path to destination networks based on the information they receive from each neighbor.
-For example, Router A learns about other networks based on the information that it receives from Router B. Each of the other network entries in the routing table has an accumulated distance vector to show how far away that network is in a given direction.
+In Figure, the interface that leads to each directly-connected network is shown as having a ance of 0.
+As the distance-vector network discovery process proceeds, routers discover the path to destination networks based on the information they receive from each neighbor. example, Router A learns about other networks based on the information that it receives Router B. Each of the other network entries in the routing table has an accumulated ance vector to show how far away that network is in a given direction.